kerm1t/rag-llm/README.md

 # r a g - l l m

-The following is a connected system of
+The following is a prototype connected system of
 - Retrieval Augmented Generation (RAG) and
 - Large Language Model (Llm).

 ## It consists of

-### 1. Editor+database to enter new text / maintain texts
+### 1. Editor + database to enter new text / maintain texts
   <img width="1511" height="849" alt="image" src="https://github.com/user-attachments/assets/cf66a0b3-f323-4077-a365-74e0006e8ab0" />

 ---